davidojedalopez/conference-organization-app/README.md

 To allow strong consistent queries, I went for a parent-child implementation for the one `Conference` to many `Sessions` relationship.
 Sessions are then queried by their conference ancestor, which has a drawback when trying to move sessions between conferences.
 But, I opted for it because I think the trade-off in consistency is worthwhile.

-For the `Speaker` design, I decided to implement a field on the `Session` class, the `speaker` String property.
+The `Speaker` design, for simplicity, was implemented as a field on the `Session` class, the `speaker` String property.
 There is also a class named `SpeakerForm` which is used by the `getFeaturedSpeaker` method to return the speaker name and the sessions he/she has.

 The following endpoints where added: